 If you look around the internet, many people say that kombucha and fermented foods are one of the key ways to rid oneself of candida.

 But they didn't work for me.

 The Candida Diet and Fermented Foods

 About 4 years ago (I think that's when this all started), I went on a pretty strict dietary regimen that excluded all sugary foods, and limited starches.
 The program included fermented foods in the “restricted” category, stating that often when folks were dealing with systemic candida, their bodies were sensitized to yeast products and fermented foods.
 Instead of the body responding positively to the introduction of such “beneficial foods,” their bodies might react negatively instead.

 - nutritional yeast

 The whole thing was pretty complex (more on the story later), but overall I was getting better.
 Sort of.
-Actually, there is a reason why the Candida Diet didn’t “do it” for me, but I will touch on that in a future post.
-So make sure you subscribe to my blog if you haven’t already.
-You’ll for sure not want to miss that.
+Actually, there is a reason why the Candida Diet didn't “do it” for me, but I will touch on that in a future post.
+So make sure you join my newsletter if you haven't already.
+You'll for sure not want to miss that.

 Anyway, I always wondered about the exclusion of fermented foods from the list of allowed foods, because there are many who tout cultured foods as being key to overcoming candidiasis (systemic candida).